TannerRhines/logoGen/README.md

 ------------
 a text editor, preferably VSCode or Sublime

-npm install the following packages - graceful-fs, inquirer
+npm install the following packages - graceful-fs, inquirer & jest

 LICENSES USED